yeah-tiger/naive-pascal-compiler/README.md

   - including built-in routines: `read(ln)`, `write(ln)`, `abs`, `sqrt`, `chr`, `ord`, `pred`, `succ`
 - *Operators*: `+` `-` `*` `/` `div` `mod` `and` `or` `xor` `not` and comparison operators
 - *Type Checking*, and *Implicit Conversion* from `integer` to `real`
+- *Case Insensitivity* as per the Pascal standard

 ## Usage